albheim/aoc22/README.md

 `cargo run bin --dayXX Y`
 where XX is they day (number 01-25) and Y is the problem (a or b).

+Run `./time.sh` to time the execution for the release builds of all the scripts.

 ### Clojure
 I only run this interactively in the lein REPL, though it can be run as a script from the repo root or being included in a REPL session with `(load-file "clojure/dayXX.clj")`.